Prints and Papers

 This silvery-shimmery paper is the only cotton based metallic paper on the market.
 I’ve used metallic papers in the past with various results but never really been happy with them.

-Photo Rag Metallic is not one I would naturally pick up BUT this paper is stunning!
-After printing on it for the first time I fell in love.
+Photo Rag Metallic, is not one I would naturally pick up BUT this paper is stunning! the first time I printed on it I fell in love.

-I have created three sets of images just for this paper and they stand out from the crowd.
+I have created several sets of images just for this paper and they stand out from the crowd.
 This paper is not just for creative work, you can use it for so many images including macro and nature and it will adds a little magic and shimmer.
 You have to try it to understand how amazing it is.
 It makes your images sing with vibrance matched with the summer of the gold surface.

 This surface adds a slight shadows in the texture which enhances those already there.
-This works especially well on fur and foliage as it enhances a beautiful depth to the textures as it creates a more destinctive finish.
+This works especially well on heavy textures, fur and foliage as it enhances a beautiful depth to the textures by adding shadows in the surface of the paper.

 Before I Print